kxdang/kiendang.me/content/blog/025-biochemistry-story/index.md

 It has been 2 years since I've touched any science related work as of writing this post.
 It has given me a deep appreciation of the science academia and their contributions to improving the quality of human life.

-My degree has laid the fundamentals of learning and persevering through hardships as it arises.
+My degree has laid the fundamentals of learning and persevering through hardships.
 It has given me the confidence and tools that shaped me as a lifelong learner.
 I look forward to learning new technologies and use these skills to develop my own path.